elinzer/elinzer/README.md

 ### About:
 Hi there, my name is El Linzer (they/them/theirs) and I recently made the best decision ever to become a software engineer!
 I love creating new applications and features, fixing bugs, and overall problem-solving.
+I care deeply about helping people, however I can!
 When I'm not accidentally (or purposefully) breaking my own projects, I enjoy reading, playing video games, and chatting with my cats.

 ### Currently Working On:
 I am currently improving my SoundCloud clone site (NotSoundCloud)